-Adding fuel to the fire was a recent study of Cloud Providers by the Ponemon Institute which essentially concluded there was a general malaise on the topic of security by 73% or more of such providers which could best be summarized as “hey, not our problem”.
-Confidence inspiring, to be sure!
+Adding fuel to the fire was a recent study of Cloud Providers (CSP) by the Ponemon Institute.
+It essentially concluded there was a general malaise or discomfort on the topic of security by 73% or more of such providers, which could best be summarized as “hey, not our problem”.
+Confidence inspiring, to be sure?

-At dinCloud, we’ve always said that “if it’s not secure, it’s not worth using!”.
-Maybe we’re just tainted by our own business dogma which relies upon mutual trust, mutual investment, and mutual profitability.
+At dinCloud, we’ve always said that “if it’s not secure, it’s not worth using!”
+Maybe we’re just restrained by our own business philosophy which revolves around mutual trust, mutual investment, and mutual growth.
 Old fashioned, I know.
-But we live by these and other credos which is why dinCloud was purpose built for Cloud with security woven into it’s DNA from day 1.
+But we prefer to stick with these values, which is why dinCloud was purpose built for Cloud Security woven into its very DNA from the very first day.